 Things have been moving fast for Sammy and Johnny Bennett.
 In 2016 they released their first song on Youtube, then they won a Swedish Grammy Award for the debut EP Hundra80, played at festivals like Way Out West and Skankaloss, dropped more celebrated music, were nominated at the P3 Guld Gala, received a hip hop award from the Swedish musical institution Manifest, and this year they visited Boston and Copenhagen in collaboration with IKEA.

 We meet up with the twin brothers in their studio on a roof in the industrial area Högsbo in southwestern Gothenburg.
-It is one of those nights when the summer seems to have second thoughts about leaving, and the sun glitters on the tin roof where Peter, the photographer, walks around looking for good angles.
-While we are waiting for Sammy to turn up, Johnny shows us around the studio and plays a few of his favourite artists right now.
+It is one of those nights when summer seems to have second thoughts about leaving, and the sun glitters on the tin roof where Peter, the photographer, walks around looking for good angles.
+While we're waiting for Sammy to turn up, Johnny shows us around the studio and plays a few of his favourite artists right now.
 But we need to handle the coffee maker ourselves.

 – It’s going to taste a lot better, I promise, he says and laughs.